Home

 House cats synthesize their own vitamin C from glucose, so they don't normally need supplementation of this vitamin.

 This makes sense, since the natural diet of a cat would not include vitamin C intake, or at least not in large quantities.
+You don't see too many cats craving oranges, for example.

 According to the Cornell Book of Cats, unless there is a "high metabolic need or inadequate synthesis," then supplements of vitamin C are not necessary.
 In fact, a number of studies show that it may actually be harmful.

 First, it can contribute to the formation of stones in the urinary tract.
-Second, it may enhance the absorption of iron, resulting in an overdose of iron.
+Second, it may enhance the absorption of iron, effectively resulting in an overdose of iron.

-In addition, there has been more than one study that has failed to show that vitamin C supplementation has any effect on healing viruses or bacterial infections, in cats.
+In addition, there has been more than one study that has failed to show that vitamin C supplementation has any effect on healing viruses or bacterial infections in cats.

-As a nutritional supplement for cats, vitamin C is probably a bad idea.
-There are, however, other nutritional supplements that your cat might benefit from.
+As a nutritional supplement for cats, then, vitamin C is probably a bad idea.

 Treatment For Disease

-I've heard that intravenous vitamin C treatment has worked for FeLV cats with cancer, at least to reduce symptoms in some cases.
-Some have claimed that other vitamin supplements have worked well to either improve overall health and well-being, or reduce symptoms of illness in felines.
+Some integrative veterinarians have claimed that other vitamin supplements have worked well to either improve overall health and well-being, or reduce symptoms of illness in felines.

 Most organizations that focus on cat health issues, however, state that little if any scientific evidence exists to support this.